How to Choose Sliding Doors

-- Wooden sliding doors are available in three performance grade designations indicated in NWWDA (National Wood Window and Door Association).
+- Wooden sliding doors are available in three performance grade designations stated in NWWDA (National Wood Window and Door Association).

 Different types of sliding doors

 Pocket sliding doors can be single or bi-parting.
 They have no hinges and the panel disappears into the hollow cavity of the wall.
-These are considered when you have less amount of space.
-They are used for small pantry doors, powder rooms, kitchen doors, closets where limited space is available.
+We consider these when we have a less amount of space.
+We use them for small pantry doors, powder rooms, kitchen doors, closets where limited space is available.

 They can vary from traditional style to modern and contemporary appeal.
-It can be installed even if the interior work is completed.
+We can install even it if the interior work is completed.
 However, the installation requires a professional touch and the installation of the pocket sliding door can be a little tiresome as you have to create a space for the door to go inside the wall that increases wall thickness.

 As the name suggests, large patio doors are commonly seen in living rooms which leads to the Patio.
 Also used for separation of rooms such as living and dining in residential spaces and dividing office areas and conference rooms.